 Residency Requirements for a Divorce

 I believe it is important to know that most states, including Ohio, have some type of jurisdictional requirement before a court in that state will hear your divorce case.
 In Ohio, the person filing a divorce must be an Ohio resident for the past six months immediately preceding the filing of the complaint.
 The United States Supreme Court also has required that a state have personal jurisdiction over a defendant before a court can make decisions regarding spousal support and the division of property.
 In Ohio, this has been construed to mean that the parties (married couple) must have lived in a marital relationship together in the state of Ohio at some point.
 This is a very tricky aspect of the law and is not in the least bit clear-cut.
 Like so many other issues, personal jurisdiction in a divorce is largely based on the facts of the case.

-In this country, you have an unequivocal right to move where you want, when you want.
+In this country, you have an unequivocal right to move where and when you want.
 However, you may not feel so free to do so after reading this blog.
-It is imperative that you take advantage of our team of Ohio domestic relations attorneys before you make the decision to move out of your marital home to learn how it will impact your life and your divorce case.
+You must take advantage of our team of Cleveland family law attorneys before you make the decision to move out of your marital home to learn how it will impact your life and your divorce case.

 If you live in Summit, Stark, Cuyahoga, Carroll, Holmes, Columbiana, Tuscarawas, Wayne, Mahoning, Lake, Portage, Medina, Ashland, Lorain, Geauga, or Ashtabula County, please feel free to reach out to the law firm of Slater and Zurz for a free and private consultation.